 OEMs are the largest distribution channels and will witness significant growth during the forecast period because OEMs, such as EV battery manufacturers, consume a significant chunk of fluid.
-Electric vehicle fluid manufacturers are entering into a partnership with OEMs to boost sales.
+Electric vehicle fluid manufacturers are partnering with OEMs to boost sales.
 For instance, Castrol India is working closely with two prominent four-wheeler OEMs to supply electric vehicle fluid for their electric vehicles.
 Hence, the above factors will likely drive the OEM sales of electric vehicle fluid.

 The heat transfer fluid market is projected to witness the fastest growth during the forecast period due to its key use in BEV and PHEV for cooling the EV battery, maintaining optimal operating temperature range, and also enabling proper charging and discharging of electric vehicles.
 In addition, it is used to extend the battery life and protect the EV vehicle components.

 APAC was the third-largest and fastest-growing electric vehicle fluid market.
 The region was led by China, where electric vehicle fluid products are witnessing a surge in demand from the high production of electric vehicles.
-In addition, supportive government policies to curb the emission and the manufacturing infrastructure for producing electric vehicle batteries also promote the growth of electric vehicle products.
-Countries such as India, South Korea, and Japan are also supporting the market growth due to the country's rising young and middle-class population and purchasing power.
-For instance, India's middle-class population is expected to reach around 800 million people with a spending of 80% by 2030, as per the report by World data.
+In addition, supportive government policies to curb emissions and the manufacturing infrastructure for producing electric vehicle batteries also promote the growth of electric vehicle products.
+Countries such as India, South Korea, and Japan also support market growth due to the country's rising young and middle-class population and purchasing power.
+For instance, India's middle-class population is expected to reach around 800 million people, with a spending of 80% by 2030, per a World data report.
 Thus, higher disposable incomes mean an increased demand for vehicles, fueling the demand for electric vehicle fluid products.

 The competitive scenario in the global electric vehicle fluids market is currently intensifying.
 The rapidly changing technological environment and sustainability scenario can adversely affect vendors as customers expect continual innovations and upgrades.
 The market is consolidated with a few players providing electric vehicle products with high functionality.